rwhetten/DeepSeqAnalysis/docs/source/error-correct.rst

 \

++ Li, H. 2018.
+On the definition of sequence identity. `Blog post <http://lh3.github.io/2018/11/25/on-the-definition-of-sequence-identity>`_ *A discussion of different ways of defining sequence identity based on different methods for handling indels and different scoring systems for match, mismatch, gap open and gap extend events.
+Includes Perl one-liners for calculating sequence identity from alignments made by the* `minimap2 <https://lh3.github.io/minimap2/minimap2.html>`_ *long-read aligner.*

+\

 + Hatem A, Bozdag D, Toland AE, Çatalyürek ÜV.
 2013.
 Benchmarking short sequence mapping tools.
-BMC Bioinformatics 14:184. `PMID 23758764 <http://www.ncbi.nlm.nih.gov/pubmed/23758764>`_ *(A  publication comparing eight different open-source or proprietary read-alignment programs on simulated and real data, including BWA and Bowtie2.
-The conclusion was that no single tool is optimal for every purpose or any dataset; the user must make an informed decision based on experimental system and objectives)*
+BMC Bioinformatics 14:184. `PMID 23758764 <http://www.ncbi.nlm.nih.gov/pubmed/23758764>`_ *A  publication comparing eight different open-source or proprietary read-alignment programs on simulated and real data, including BWA and Bowtie2.
+The conclusion was that no single tool is optimal for every purpose or any dataset; the user must make an informed decision based on experimental system and objectives.*

 Class Recordings